architv/architv.github.io/_posts/2015-08-12-startups-vs-mid-size-companies-my-take.md

 permalink: startups-vs-mid-size-companies-my-take
 ---

 I recently completed my internship at a mid size company and having interned at two startups before, it puts me an interesting position to compare the two.
 Both have their charms and their cracks.
-This is not to say that one is better over the other.<!--more--> So here are few dimension which I would like to compare them on:
+This is not to say that one is better over the other.<!--more--> So here are few dimensions which I would like to compare them on:

 - __Fitting in__:
 This is the first thing every new employee wants.
 When you work for an early stage startup, there are not more than 4-5 people and each one know everyone else, so fitting in is not really an issue.
 The situation in a mid size company, on the other hand, is similar situation to arriving at a party where you don't know anyone.
 The natural instinct is to think this is a big group of friends having an awesome time and everyone is engaged so you really have no one to strike up a conversation with.
 Once you look past the surface you realize there are a bunch of pairwise and disjoint conversations and probably most people aren't friends<small>[1]</small>.